 This Universal Travel Adapter is my Swiss Army Knife of electronics.
 A good travel adapter will allow you to plug any country’s plug into any other country’s plug.
 As long as you have an converter to regulate the current (all Apple products have these built into their power supplies) then this is the only tool you will need to power up.

 iPhone – I recommend using an unlocked iPhone while working remotely due to the phone’s abundance and availability worldwide and its ease of use.
-If something goes wrong, your chances of finding a replacement or fix while travelling is higher than with other smartphones.
+If something goes wrong, your chances of finding a replacement or fix while traveling is higher than with other smartphones.

 Extension Power Cable – When working remotely, I always pack an extension cable for my laptop charger.
 This is extremely useful for the much too frequent case where I am unable to plug the bulky power adapter directly into an outlet (either because space is limited or I am too far away from the outlet).
 Many times this single piece of equipment has saved me from a wasted work day.